-ConfiBack is also known as Configuration Backup.
-This software is free of charge and available from the Sourceforge website.
-You can install it on Windows, Linux, and Mac OS.
+OnWorks ConfiBack is also known as Configuration Backup.
+This software is free of charge and you can install it on Windows, Linux, and Mac OS.
 This is a configuration manager that would fit a small business to protect its network devices.
 This tool is not nearly as sophisticated as the previous three options on this list.
 However, if you have no money for a configuration manager, getting ConfiBack is a much better option than going without.

 The free ConfiBack software doesn’t include any user authentication procedures and it doesn’t have a patch manager module.

 WeConfig is billed as a configuration manager for industrial networks.
 The tool is a product of Westermo, which makes durable network equipment for shop-floor environments.
 The configuration manager is really only meant for Westermo devices.
 However, it also works with the network equipment of other manufacturers because it relies on the universal SNMP system.